jamesread/EMEA-SA2-Training/configKubernetes.md

 *You should be finished!*

-* Check to make sure the cluster can see the minions from the master.
+* Check to make sure the cluster can see the nodes from the master.

 ```
-# kubectl get minions
+# kubectl get nodes
 NAME                LABELS              STATUS
 192.168.121.147     <none>              Ready
 192.168.121.101     <none>              Ready